zd3nik/SubSim/protocol.md

                       |    var=val = An individual submarine variable and its value.
                       |              There will be one of these for each submarine variable.
                       |              Order of variables is not guaranteed.
-                      |              Assume a value of 0 for any variable not present.
                       |              Legal submarine variables are:
                       |
                       |              Variable Name   |  Value Description